 The structure of the legal practice course is laid out by the Solicitors Regulation Authority (SRA).
-It is split into two stages: Stage 1 covers the core practice areas and course skills and Stage 2 is made up of three elective modules chosen by the student.
+It is split into two distinct stages: Stage 1 covers the core practice areas and course skills and Stage 2 is made up of three elective modules chosen by the student.
 Students can complete the different stages at different institutions and may even chose a different institution for each of the three elective modules.

 It’s also possible to take a break between stages 1 and 2, for example to start your training contract or gain other legal experience in the workplace: you have five years from the completion of your first assessment to finish the course.
 Full-time courses covering both stages typically last one year (though they may be shorter) and part-time courses take two years.

 'The LPC is practical, focusing more on how you actually do something rather than the underlying legal principles.
 The majority of exams are open book, which required a different approach to revision and exam technique compared to my degree and law conversion course.
 Within each module you are taught how to perform tasks that a trainee solicitor is likely to be given, as well as how they fit in to the larger picture.
 On top of that, the skills element of the course involves learning how to interview, advise, present and write letters – all skills that will be useful to a trainee solicitor or more widely in the workplace in general,' explains Emma Sweetman, ex-LPC student at the University of Sheffield.